Aspira Women's Health Inc. (AWH) Reveals an Earnings Mystery

-Aspira Women’s Health Inc. (NASDAQ:AWH) went down by -7.11% from its latest closing price compared to the recent 1-year high of $6.00.
-The company’s stock price has collected -16.36% of loss in the last five trading sessions.
+Aspira Women’s Health Inc. (NASDAQ:AWH) went up by 32.39% from its latest closing price compared to the recent 1-year high of $5.96.
+The company’s stock price has collected 17.86% of gains in the last five trading sessions.

 Is It Worth Investing in Aspira Women’s Health Inc. (NASDAQ :AWH) Right Now?